 Mold part complexity

-Wall thickness of the mold
+The wall thickness of the mold

 The thickness of the walls of the molded part can also affect injection molding tolerances.
 If the walls are too thin, they will be more susceptible to shrinkage and warping.
 If the walls are too thick, the part will be heavier and more expensive.
 The solution is to optimize the wall thickness for the specific application.